SePrAnd/seprand.github.io/CONTRIBUTING.md

 Finally, create a PR with the changes.

-** A weird note: If, for some reason, you start to see the `README.md` instead of the site after deploying, check the [repo settings](https://github.com/SePrAnd/seprand.github.io/settings/pages) and confirm under "Build and deployment" the source is set to "GitHub Actions".
+** If, for some reason, you start to see the `README.md` instead of the site after deploying, check the [repo settings](https://github.com/SePrAnd/seprand.github.io/settings/pages) and confirm under "Build and deployment" the source is set to "GitHub Actions".